 First Scenario Only: At the beginning of a brand new game, each new character first enters with a base starting Harmony of 4 (Green).
+Any player who accrued Dissonance during the First Contact scene will then have their new Pilot's Harmony lowered by that same amount, to a minimum of 1.

-Coach then draws a card to divine any modification to that baseline.
+For every other player, Coach then draws a card to divine any modification to that baseline.
 If the card is Red, discard it and leave the Harmony as is.
 If the card is Black, then a Club means lower Harmony, while a Spade means a higher Harmony.
 The amount of modification is based on rank: Number card = 1pt, Face card = 2pts, and Ace = 3pts.
 Thus a Pilot who gets an Ace of Spades starts the game with 7 (Violet) Harmony, while an Ace of Clubs gives her 1 (Red) Harmony!
 If the Harmony is modified in this manner at all, see also "Each Time," below.